 Using the Internet to Learn About Cancer

-- Ask your healthcare providers for websites they recommend.
-Most providers understand that people want to search for information and can give you a few starting points.
+- Ask your providers for websites they recommend.
+Most providers understand that you may want to search for information on your own.
+They can give you a few starting points.

 - Ask some questions about any website you visit – you can learn a lot by reading the “About Us” page.